Hotmoka/hotmoka/tutorial/Takamaka.md

 of the board into its internal monodimensional representation.
 Since `at()` is `public`, we defensively check the validity of the indexes there.

 Method `play()` is the heart of the contract.
-It is called by the contracts that play the game, hence is an `@Entry`.
+It is called by the accounts that play the game, hence is an `@Entry`.
 It is also annotated as `@Payable(PayableContract.class)` since players must bet money for taking part in the game, at least for the first two moves.
 The first